"The key to happiness is to never grow up."

 About the author

-"I can still remember riding my bike to my dad's work and raiding his office supplies for my pretend classroom back home, where I taught my stuffed animals and dolls, and my mom would just watch and laugh."
+"I can still remember riding my bike to my dad's work and raiding his office supplies for my pretend classroom back home, where I taught my stuffed animals and dolls, and my mom would just watch and laugh.
+From a young age I've always felt compelled to uncover the truth and help those in need."

-"What motivates me is God and making a positive difference in the lives of others!
-I truly can't imagine there being a better job out there on the planet than being a Children's Book Author!"
+"What motivates me the most is God and making a positive difference in the lives of others!
+I truly can't imagine there being a better job out there on the planet than being an Author!"